Al Nasir Muhammad mosque Cairo, Egypt tours, booking

 In fact, within Al Nasir Muhammad mosque Cairo, the walls supported by the arcades.
 They have a row of arched windows that give the building a special character.
 These windows must added when the roof raised.
 The openings help reduce the thrust carried by the arches, admit light and are ornamental as well.
 The voussoirs of the Al Nasir Muhammad’s arcades composed of ablaq masonry.
 They are of the same stone, but painted.
 The ceiling over the arcades is flat.
-It coffered with traces of its light blue and silver decorations still visible.
-The crenellation around the courtyard is of the stepped type.
-It differs from the outer crenellation composed of rectangles.
+It covered with traces of its light blue.
+In fact, the silver decorations are still visible.
+The crenelation around the courtyard is of the stepped type.
+It differs from the outer crenelation composed of rectangles.
 It is with rounded tops like those of the city and Citadel walls.
-At the corners near the crenellations of the courtyard are four decorative structures.
+At the corners near the crenelations of the courtyard are four decorative structures.
 They are like the Mabkhara (incense burner) minaret tops.

 A special collection of pre-Islamic capitals crowns the marble columns of the mosque.
 The two pairs of Coptic Christian capitals at the main entrance are particularly interesting.
 Their white marble carved with a basket pattern.
 There are also capitals dating to the Greek and Roman periods.
 Al Nasir Muhammad mosque Cairo had many large iron-grilled windows that now walled up.
 It also paneled with high marble dados.
 They later removed by Sultan Selim.
 They shipped to Istanbul with other marbles from the palace.
 The Qibla wall completely restored.
 The ground level inside the Citadel has risen.
 Al Nasir Muhammad mosque Cairo was a much higher level and reached by a staircase.